amitsaha/echorand.me/content/posts/aws-network-acl-docker.md

 This problem may come up when working with Network ACLs in a hybrid Operating System enviorment as it did for me.
 I can't help but feel thankful to the problem as it allowed me to dig into some networking basics.
-Who would have thought ephermal ports can have any impact on your life?
+Who would have thought ephemeral ports can have any impact on your life?

 # Learn more